threefoldfoundation/info_threefold/src/token/tft_bsc_bridge/tft_bsc_bridge.md

 ### Transfer TFT from BSC to Stellar

 TFT can also be transferred back to the Stellar network.
 You will need to sign from your BSC wallet, using Metamask.
-Gas fees required for this transaction will be indicated in Metamask.
+Gas fees required for this transaction, to be paid in BNB, will be indicated in Metamask.

 ![](img/tft_bridge_withdraw_to_stellar.png ':size=300')